REZZOUGAICHA/Medical-Imaging-Diagnosis-API/README.md

 Once the stack is running, open Grafana at http://localhost:3000 (`admin / admin`).

 The Prometheus datasource is pre-configured.
-Key metrics to dashboard:
+Key metrics:

 | Metric | What it shows |
 |--------|--------------|